Wizcorp/phonegap-facebook-plugin/README.md

 1. Get the latest iOS source from http://github.com/phonegap/phonegap-iphone and read the README there about getting started with iOS.
 2. Create a new Xcode project from the PhoneGap template that you created and installed (you did that if you read the README on github I hope).
 3. From the 'PhoneGap Facebook Connect Plugin' folder copy the contents of the native/ios folder into your app in Xcode (usually in the Plugins folder group).
 4. Find the PhoneGap.plist file in the project navigator, expand the "Plugins" sub-tree, and add a new entry.
-For the key, add "com.facebook.phonegap.Connect", and its value will be "FacebookConnectPlugin"
+For the key, add "com.phonegap.facebook.Connect", and its value will be "FacebookConnectPlugin"
 5. From the' PhoneGap Facebook Connect Plugin' folder copy contents of the app/www folder into the www directory in Xcode overwriting the index.html and icon.png files but keeping the phonegap.*.js file
 6. for Xcode 4, you will need to build it once, and heed the warning - this is an Xcode 4 template limitation.
 The warning instructions will tell you to drag copy the www folder into the project in Xcode.
 7. Run the application in Xcode.